mzawam2/musicbrainz/README.md

-# Artist Label Search - Angular Playground
+# Artist Label Search - Musicbrainz

 An Angular 19 application that allows users to search for music artists and discover their record labels using the MusicBrainz API.